 Coherent Confirms Receipt of New Acquisition Proposal from Lumentum

-On March 10, 2021, Coherent and Lumentum announced that they had entered into an amended and restated merger agreement pursuant to which Lumentum would acquire Coherent in a cash and stock transaction where each share of Coherent common stock would be exchanged for $175.00 in cash and 1.0109 shares of Lumentum common stock at the completion of the transaction.
-On March 11, 2021, Coherent announced that it had received an unsolicited acquisition proposal from II-VI in which each share of Coherent common stock would receive $195.00 in cash and 1.0 share of II-VI common stock at the completion of the transaction, which the Coherent board of directors determined to be a "Company Superior Proposal" under the terms of Coherent's merger agreement with Lumentum.
+Lumentum's new proposal follows Coherent's announcement on March 18, 2021 that it had received a revised acquisition proposal from II-VI Incorporated (NASDAQ: IIVI) on March 17, 2021, which the Coherent board of directors determined to be both a "Company Superior Proposal" under Coherent's March 9, 2021 merger agreement with Lumentum and also superior to a revised acquisition proposal Coherent also received from Lumentum on March 17, 2021.
+Under the terms of II-VI's March 17, 2021 acquisition proposal, each share of Coherent common stock would be exchanged for $220.00 in cash and 0.91 of a share of II-VI common stock at the completion of the transaction.

-Consistent with its fiduciary duties and in consultation with its financial and legal advisors, Coherent's board of directors will carefully review Lumentum's new proposal in comparison to II-VI's March 11, 2021 acquisition proposal.
-There can be no assurances that Coherent will accept Lumentum's new proposal and enter into a revised merger agreement with Lumentum on the proposed terms or instead determine that II-VI's March 11, 2021 acquisition proposal continues to be a "Company Superior Proposal" under Coherent's existing merger agreement with Lumentum notwithstanding Lumentum's new proposal.
+Consistent with its fiduciary duties and in consultation with its financial and legal advisors, Coherent's board of directors will carefully review Lumentum's new acquisition proposal in comparison to II-VI's March 17, 2021 acquisition proposal.
+There can be no assurances that Coherent will accept Lumentum's new proposal and enter into a revised merger agreement with Lumentum on the proposed terms or instead terminate Coherent's March 9, 2021 merger agreement with Lumentum in order to enter into a merger agreement with II-VI on the terms of its March 17, 2021 proposal.

 Bank of America and Credit Suisse are serving as financial advisors to Coherent, and Skadden, Arps, Slate, Meagher & Flom LLP is serving as legal advisor.